kilroyweb/homeboy/README.md

 ### Vagrant

-Homeboy also contains the "vagrant" command, allowing you to quickly run any vagrant command without having to cd into that directory, ie:
+Homeboy also contains the "vagrant:run" command, allowing you to quickly run any vagrant command without having to cd into that directory, ie:

 ```
-homeboy vagrant status
+homeboy vagrant:run status
 ```

 ### File